This clever strategy can help wipe out burnout

 Remember, forgiveness is not a magic elixir

-Don’t weaponize forgiveness by challenging people (“Tet’s try to be more forgiving”) while you continue to induce burnout through unsupportive and overly demanding leadership.
+Don’t weaponize forgiveness by challenging people (“Every person on this team must be more forgiving.”) while you continue to induce burnout through unsupportive and overly demanding leadership.
 Assess your role in the burnout process, then be proactive in providing support and resources for preventing burnout (and reversing it when it does occur).

 Christopher Coultas is the vice president of product innovation and a senior leadership consultant at Leadership Worth Following.
 Coultas has coached hundreds of leaders and dozens of teams on how to leverage enhanced self-awareness for optimal leadership impact.
 His forthcoming book, Driven Not Drained: Discover Your Path to Career Happiness, Effectiveness, and Influence, is a candid, engaging, and comprehensive look at both the science and practical application behind human behavior.